-The agencies that handle immigration matters are notoriously overworked, and it's truly not uncommon for them to lose, or at least misplace, pieces of an application, or the entire application.
+The U.S. agencies that handle immigration matters are notoriously overworked.
+It's not uncommon for them to lose, or at least misplace, pieces of an application, or the entire thing.
 (These agencies include the Department of State (DOS), U.S. Citizenship and Immigration Services (USCIS), and others.)

-The problem is made worse by the fact that most applications must be mailed rather than delivered in person, whether it's to USCIS, a consulate, the National Visa Center, or another office.
+The problem is made worse by the fact that most immigration applications must be mailed rather than delivered in person, whether it's to USCIS, a consulate, the National Visa Center, or another office.
 So you can't have someone confirm, in front of your eyes, that everything is complete.
 Let's take a closer look at how to deal with mislaid applications within the immigration bureaucracy.

 You can pretty much expect weeks, months, or sometimes even years of delays in the progress of your immigration application.
 That's "normal," and it times it gets even worse than normal.
-Such slow movement can be especially frustrating if it's your money on the line – for example, they write you a letter saying that you forgot to send a check and must send it now for your application to be processed, when you know perfectly well you included a check in the envelope.
+Such slow movement can be especially frustrating if it's your money on the line—for example, the agency considering your application writes you a letter saying that you forgot to send a check and must send it now for your application to be processed, when you know perfectly well you included a check in the envelope.

-There's nothing you can do to completely prevent such problems, but the following three tips will help a lot:
+There's nothing you can do to completely prevent such problems, but the following three tips will help:

-Make photocopies of every page of every petition or application, as well as any photos, documents, declarations, checks, and money orders that you'll be sending.
+You'll want to make photocopies of every page of every petition or application, as well as any photos, documents, declarations, checks, and money orders that you'll be sending.
 Everything.

 Carefully keep these copies in your records.
-They may come in very handy later, at the very least to help convince USCIS or the consulate to take another look for the lost items.
-In some cases, applicants have ended up supplying USCIS with a photocopy of the originally filed application, which becomes the primary one kept in their file, to replace the lost one.
+They could come in handy later, at the least to help convince USCIS or the consulate to take another look for the lost items.
+In some cases, applicants have ended up supplying USCIS with a photocopy of the originally filed application, which then becomes the primary one kept in their file, to replace the lost one.

-The sorting of newly arrived applications seems to be a common time for items in an immigration application to disappear.
+The sorting of newly arrived applications by government clerks seems to be a common time for items in an immigration application to disappear.
 In this situation, it can become important to prove that you mailed it in the first place.

-Another option – and your only option if you're mailing something from outside of the U.S. – is to use a courier service such as FedEx or UPS.
-However, courier services can't deliver to a post office box, and many USCIS addresses (in particular those of the service centers) are at post office boxes.
-Be careful to look for the service center's alternate address for delivery by courier, shown for each type of form on the USCIS website at www.uscis.gov.
+Another option—and your only option if you're mailing something from outside of the U.S.—is to use a courier service such as FedEx or UPS.
+However, courier services can't deliver to a post office box, so be careful to look for the alternate address for delivery by courier, shown for each type of form on the USCIS website at www.uscis.gov.